The Listers of Mirfield, Glossop and Paddington.

 Lister died on 2 December 1852.

-Lister was born about 1830 in Mirfield, Yorkshire.
+Lister was born about 1829 in Mirfield, Yorkshire.
+He was baptised in the parish church at Mirfield on 24 May 1829.
 He married Mary

 Robinson and Sarah Hadfield (see The Robinsons of Gnat Hole) on 16 December 1851 in Glossop.
 They had six